babelouest/glewlwyd/docs/GETTING_STARTED.md

 Glewlwyd allows non-password authentication.
 You can use any other scheme installed to authenticate a user.
 If a required scope has the option `Password` checked, the password will be mandatory to grant access to this scope.

-One or more schemes must be already installed: E-mail code, Webauthn, Client certificate or HOTP/TOTP.
-Then the scheme must be defined in the file `webapp/config.json` in the `sessionSchemes` array.
+One or more schemes must be already installed: E-mail code, Webauthn, Client certificate, HOTP/TOTP, etc. The scheme must be defined in the file `webapp/config.json` in the `sessionSchemes` array.
 The pattern is the following:

 ```javascript
 {